-A site inspection shall be conducted annually by appropriate personnel named in the SWPPP to verify that the description of potential pollutant sources required under Section B.11.A.a)(1) is accurate; the drainage map has been updated or otherwise modified to reflect current conditions; and the controls to reduce pollutants in stormwater discharges associated with industrial activity identified in the stormwater pollution prevention plan are being implemented and are adequate.
-Records documenting significant observations made during the site inspection shall be retained as part of the stormwater pollution prevention plan for three years.
+A site inspection shall be conducted annually by appropriate personnel named in the SWPPP to verify that (1) the description of all potential pollutant sources required is accurate; (2) the drainage map has been updated or otherwise modified to reflect current conditions; and (3) the controls to reduce pollutants in stormwater discharges associated with industrial activity identified in the SWPPP are being implemented and are adequate.
+Records documenting significant observations made during the site inspection shall be retained as part of the SWPPP for three years.